-At practical completion of the roof, a thorough recorded visual inspection should be carried out with representation from the general contractor and roofing contractor in attendance.
-In instances that the risk management surveyor determines that ponding water is present, an independent roof drainage assessment including a level survey must be conducted by a suitably qualified professional to determine what remediation measures are required.
+At practical completion of the roof, a thorough recorded visual inspection should be carried out with representation from the General Contractor and Roofing Contractor in attendance.
+In instances that the warranty surveyor determines that ponding water is present, an independent roof drainage assessment including a level survey must be conducted by a suitably qualified professional to determine what remediation measures are required.

 It is important to note that this assessment should not include flood testing as a method of demonstration of the suitability of drainage because flood testing of flat roofs can place a higher load on weak areas of the roof covering, and if there are defects, could create more damaging consequences if water penetrating internally results.
-Other test methods are discussed in Section 11 of the Technical Manual.
+Other test methods are discussed in the 'Roofs' section of the Technical Manual.